mbdavid/LiteDB/src/content/docs/Object-Mapping.md

 |`IncludeFields`        |false   |If mapper should include all class fields                  |
 |`IncludeNonPublic`     |false   |If mapper should include all private/protected fields/properties|
 |`ResolveCollectionName`|typeof(T).Name|When collection name are omitted, use this collection name resolver function|

+Please note that Linq expressions in typed collections will only work over Enum fields if `EnumAsInteger = true`.

 `BsonMapper` offers 2 predefined functions to resolve property names: `UseCamelCase()` and `UseLowerCaseDelimiter('_')`.